astromaddie/commloop/README.md

 ####Makefile

 To compile the C worker, simply call `make` in src/.
-The compiled binary will be moved to bin/ automatically with the -f flag.
+The compiled binary will be moved to bin/ automatically, overwriting any existing binary.

 The makefile generates MPI-executable C code with the following command
   > `mpicc -fPIC -o worker_c worker_c.c`